 Need help growing your online business?
 Check out the Solopreneur Sanity Handbook.

 These simple free tools will help you get started with building your list.
 Need more free tools and tips to help you with your online business?
 You might want to check out my ebook Free Tools for Writers, Bloggers and Solopreneurs.
-You can also sign up below to grab some free goodies and regular free tips to help you run your online business.
+If you’d like a FREE printable workbook and other goodies for solopreneurs, just let us know where to send it.
+You’ll also get my monthly newsletter with tips, freebies, special offers and links to free tools and resources.